KOYUKlI/drivncook-2025/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Scheduler

+This app defines the task scheduler in `routes/console.php` (no Console Kernel).
+To run scheduled tasks locally with Sail or PHP, use one of:

+- Sail: `./vendor/bin/sail artisan schedule:work`
+- PHP: `php artisan schedule:work`

+Ensure `storage:link` is run once for public files (PDFs, uploads): `php artisan storage:link`.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.